AminBasri/msteamdev/current_crewai_flow.md

     *   **Service Tier:** (Production, Staging, Dev)
     *   **Metric Type:** (CPU, Database, Payment, etc.)
     *   **Time Context:** (Business hours vs. after-hours)
 *   **Dynamic Cooldowns:** The "recent escalation" cooldown period is now dynamic, ranging from 2 hours for critical issues to 48 hours for low-impact ones.
+The suppression rule takes precedence over other rules.
-*   **Safety Default:** If the policy result is still unclear, the system defaults to **escalating the alert** to ensure safety.
+*   **Boolean-Based Logic:** The Tier 3 framework directly uses the `True` or `False` output from the policy engine, making the logic robust and predictable.

 ## **4. AI Agent Roles in the New Framework**